Running through Boone-DeKalb-LaSalle-Livingston Counties

 TransCanada’s Keystone XL Pipeline

 The widely publicized Keystone pipeline, owned by Alberta’s TransCanada, represents Canada’s effort to transport its Alberta tar sand diluted bitumen to export terminals on the Gulf Coast.
-But a broad coalition including Native Americans, scientists, climate activists, and landowners have stalled the project for six years.
+But a broad coalition including Native Americans, scientists, climate activists, and landowners have stalled the project for years.

 The Illinois Keystone Clone

 Another Canadian pipeline company, Enbridge, has found a way to transport Alberta Tar Sands to the Gulf – this time through Illinois.
 Since May, 2009 Alberta tar sand diluted bitumen has been flowing through Enbridge’s 42” Line 61 running through Boone, DeKalb, LaSalle, and Livingston counties.
-Line 61 is a piece in Enbridge’s network that allows 1,200,000 barrels per day (bpd) to flow from Alberta to the Gulf – the beginning of the Keystone Clone.
+Line 61 is a piece in Enbridge’s network that allows 1,200,000 barrels per day (bpd) to flow through Illinois from Alberta – the beginning of the Keystone Clone.
 One essential piece of Enbridge’s Keystone Clone is the Flanagan South pipeline from Flanagan, Illinois, to Cushing, Oklahoma that started pumping late in 2014.
 The Canadian company Enbridge is using eminent domain to seize property right-of-way from Illinois land owners for their pipelines.

 The Line 61 Expansion

-Enbridge constructed new pumping stations designed to increase the pressure in Line 61 to increase the flow from 400,000 to 1,200,000 (bpd), triple the existing flow rate and nearly 150% the flow rate of the stalled Keystone XL pipeline.
+Enbridge constructed new pumping stations designed to increase the pressure in Line 61 to increase the flow from 400,000 to 1,200,000 bpd, triple the existing flow rate and nearly 150% the flow rate of the stalled Keystone XL pipeline and the approximate capacity of the Keystone XL and Dakota Access pipelines combined.
 Dane County in Madison delayed the expansion progress of Line 61 by simply requesting Enbridge to provide sufficient insurance to cover the cost of Line 61 pipeline leaks.

 What is in Line 61?